 Google AdSense is one of the oldest and largest running advertising networks still in existence.
-It is very popular with advertisers as well as publishers.
 The performance and eCPMs of AdSense ads are tough to beat and the initial setup is also quite simple.
+With a lot of changes happening in the ad tech world, AdSense continues to maintain its pace and innovate at the same time.
 In this article, we look at the Google AdSense CPM Rates for 2018 along with the average CPM rates and earning model of the network.
-This will help you to figure out whether AdSense is the right fit for your website or not.
+Over the years, we have seen many ad units coming up like in-article ads, in-feed ads, auto ads, and more.
+Here, we tried to discuss the CPM rates for these units to see if they are a right fit for your website or not.

 Brief of the Company

 Adsense is a program run by Google which allows publishers in the Google Network to display automatic text, image, video, or interactive media advertisements.
 These are targeted according to the site content and audience.
 All the ads are administered by Google.
 Revenues get generated on a per-click or per-impression basis.
 The platform is popular with both advertisers and publishers because of its performance.
 Over 14 million websites use AdSense.
 AdSense has a number of ad types and formats, and an extensive reporting to help publishers increase their overall ad revenue from their existing ad inventory.

 Google uses its technology to serve advertisements based on the content of the website, the user’s geographical location, and a few other factors.
 There is no minimum traffic required to become a publisher.
 The network supports the display and video advertising types.
 Display ad units of the following sizes are available: 300×250, 250×250, 336×280, 120×600, 160×600, 300×600.
 Additional to display ad units, AdSense has link ad units, matched content ad units, in-article ad units, and in-feed ad units.

 To create a new display ad unit in AdSense, simply follow the steps below.

 - Click the “My Ads” tab in the sidebar.